sa-utah/sautah/_src/meetings.md

   time_start: 7:30pm
   time_end: 8:30pm
   address: 9176 South 300 West
-  notes: Suite 20- Use stairs by the North side of Embroidery Warehouse
+  notes: Suite 20- Use entrance on the North side of the building near the Embroidery
+    Warehouse.
+Door opens to a set of stairs that lead up to the second floor.
+Follow them up and look to your left.
   contact_name: Jason O
-  contact_phone: 801-901-7910
+  contact_phone: 801-971-7910
   link_url: ''
   location: Salt Lake
   name: ''